 Even the backstreets of Seoul feel very safe!

 While not directly related, I will include them together as they are often relevant to one another.
 Major crime-wise, Korea is VERY safe.
-However, petty crimes are very common.
+However, petty crimes can be quite common depending on the type.

 Things such as prostitution are illegal but simply overlooked, and there are occasionally incidents of corruption.
 However, when talking about the crimes that most people care about – things such as homicide rates, theft, scams, etc, Korea has a good record, and living in Seoul is usually very safe.
 With that being said, I do have a few warnings.